Konkan Railway Corporation

 Konkan Railway Corporation Limited (KRCL) is an Indian public sector undertaking which operates Konkan Railway and also undertakes other railway-related projects.
-It is wholly-owned by the Government of India under the administrative control of the Ministry of Railways and headquartered at CBD Belapur in Navi Mumbai.
+It is wholly owned by the Government of India under the administrative control of the Ministry of Railways and headquartered at CBD Belapur in Navi Mumbai.
 The railway (railroad) route of KRCL covers the coastal districts of Maharashtra, Goa and Karnataka states of India.

 The company started its full operations of trains on 26 January 1998.
 The first passenger train which ran on Konkan railway tracks on 20 March 1993 between Udupi and Mangalore.
 Konkan Railway Corporation is at the forefront of research and development of new technologies and concepts for Indian railways.
 During its initial years of operations in the mountainous Konkan region, a spate of accidents prompted Konkan Railway to investigate new technologies.
-The anti-collision devices, the Sky Bus and RORO are a few of Konkan Railway's innovations.
+The anti-collision devices, the Sky Bus and RORO are a few of Konkan Railway's innovations.The Konkan Railway Corporation Limited (KRCL) first became profitable in the financial year 2009-10 and earned profit Rupees 2.84 crores in the fiscal year 2010-11.
+In the financial year 2023-24 KRCL earned net profit of 301 crores of Indian Rupees.

 RORO

 RORO means Roll-on/roll-off, where loaded trucks are directly carried by railway wagons to their destination.
 The first ever RO-RO service in India was run by Konkan Railway.
 Konkan Railway passes through tough terrains of India.
 There is NH-66 passing through same route.
-Truck drivers find it extremely difficult to drive loaded trucks through ghats, undulating surfaces, narrow roads and poor road and weather conditions.
+Truck drivers find it extremely difficult to drive loaded trucks through Western Ghats, undulating surfaces, narrow roads and poor road and weather conditions.
 The KRC came with concept of RORO, where loaded trucks are moved on wagons and are travelled by train.
 This has helped in saving fuel, decrease in wear and tear of lorries (trucks), relief to drivers of driving in extreme conditions, and faster arrival of the trucks to destination.
 This also helps decrease road congestion and pollution.
 This concept has been beneficial for both truck operators and KRCL.